Bears' 20th head coach selects four assistants with Mizzou ties to round out initial MSU staff

 Coach Coughlin Discusses O-Line Depth

-Sean Coughlin is in his ninth season at Missouri State and directs the Bears' offensive line.
+Sean Coughlin is in his 10th season at Missouri State and directs the Bears' offensive line.

-Coughlin came with Allen in 2006 to Missouri State from Iowa State where he worked alongside the current MSU head coach as a graduate assistant and offensive line assistant.
+Coughlin came to Missouri State from Iowa State where he worked as a graduate assistant and offensive line assistant.
 He worked with the Bears' tight ends and fullbacks his first two years and took over offensive line coaching duties in 2008.

-Over the last seven seasons, Coughlin's linemen have earned MVFC Offensive Lineman of the Week honors 12 times with seven all-conference selections and three NFL players.
-David Arkin, a 2011 Dallas Cowboys fourth-round selection, is still active with the Dolphins.
+Over the last eight seasons, Coughlin's linemen have earned MVFC Offensive Lineman of the Week honors 12 times with nine all-conference selections and three NFL players.
+David Arkin, a 2011 Dallas Cowboys fourth-round selection, is still active with the Indianapolis Colts.

 In 2013, Coughlin rolled with the same starting five up front for all 12 games, and that core unit allowed just 1.33 sacks per game, which ranked 26th nationally.
 The Bears also allowed the fewest sacks (9) and produced second-most rushing yards (1,484) of any MVFC school in league games.
 Sophomore center Robert Booker (first team), RG Richard Galbierz (honorable mention) and LT Zack Cooley (honorable mention) were named to the All-MVFC squad with Booker earning AP All-America honors.